abhans/archdev/README.md

 To utilize GPU acceleration and parallel computation, **CUDA** must be set up and configured for deep learning frameworks such as TensorFlow, PyTorch etc.

+**CUDA** (Compute Unified Device Architecture) is a **parallel computing platform** and programming model developed by NVIDIA.

+- It allows developers to use NVIDIA GPUs for **general purpose processing (GPGPU)**, enabling significant acceleration for compute-intensive applications such as deep learning, scientific computing, and image processing.

+#### 3.1 What are cuDNN, cuFFT, and cuBLAS?

+- **cuDNN**: NVIDIA **CUDA Deep Neural Network** library.
+  - Provides **highly optimized implementations for standard routines** such as forward and backward convolution, pooling, normalization, and activation layers for deep neural networks.
+- **cuFFT**: NVIDIA **CUDA Fast Fourier Transform** library.
+  - Delivers **GPU-accelerated FFT computations** for signal and image processing.
+- **cuBLAS**: NVIDIA **CUDA Basic Linear Algebra Subprograms** library.
+  - Offers **GPU-accelerated linear algebra operations**, such as matrix multiplication and vector operations.

 More detailed guide for setting up CUDA in Arch can be found [here.](https://wiki.archlinux.org/title/GPGPU#CUDA)

 CUDA and proper drivers can be installed using `pacman`: